akutruff/sidewalk/README.md

 This will also create docker buildx builder that supports multi-platform builds. (use `docker buildx ls` to see the new builder)

-This will build a docker image of the web ui and 311 submission.
+This will build a docker image of the web ui and 311 submitter.
 Each person should maintain their own docker image.
-I will not be releasing a public docker image for the web ui and 311 submission.
+I will not be releasing a public docker image for this part of the project.

-4. copy the `deployment-examples` directory to someplace else and use it as a template for your setup.
+4. Copy the `deployment-examples` directory to someplace else and use it as a template for your setup.

-5. Get the (Frigate)[frigate.video] configuration setup and working.
+5. Get the [Frigate](frigate.video) configuration setup and working.
 Go slowly with the instructions.

 Here's a good set of gear for Frigate running at full 30fps at the highest resolution.